DORIA Snowball Flush Mount

-Materials: White painted brass rods.
-White painted metal (iron) ceiling mount.
-27 swirled crystal glass globes/balls with brass decorative nuts.
-White painted Bakelite sockets.
+Materials: Round white painted metal (iron) ceiling mount.
+White painted brass rods.
+27 swirled crystal glass globes or balls with decorative brass nuts.
+7 white painted Bakelite E14 sockets.

 Height: 38 cm / 14.96”

 Electricity: 7 bulbs E14, 7 x 40 watt max, 110/220 volt.

 Any type of light bulb with an E14 socket can be used.
 But a clear twisted one is preferred, as used in this setup.

 Designer: To be appraised.

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

 Other versions: These “snowball” lamps were made in many forms and sizes.
 Made as several different flush mounts, wall lamps, sputnik chandeliers, even table lamps and floor lamps.
 This DORIA snowball flush mount also exists in a smaller version and in brass or brushed aluminium.